For the love and joy of good writing, we offer you these resources—

 Now clearly, plagiarism is a terrible thing—and you’ll need to teach your students about the pitfalls of blatant artistic theft.
 However, deriving inspiration from a piece of writing and learning how to craft your own work in a similar manner is a completely different story.
-And in fact, it’s what truly sets great artists apart from good ones.
+In part, it’s what truly sets great artists apart from good ones.

 3. Practice Truly Makes Perfect

 Journal writing is particularly special because it gives students the opportunity to explore their own thoughts and ideas in a safe, controlled space.
-This helps kids become more attuned to themselves while also helping to improve their communication skills through the act of everyday writing.
+Doing so helps kids become more attuned to themselves while also helping to improve their communication skills through the act of everyday writing.

 - Write a reflective essay about your earliest memory.
 Why do you think it has stuck in your head?

 - Choose three key words that describe your parents.
 Then, explain why those words represent them and how they make you feel.